owntracks/booklet/docs/clients/recorder.md

 ### Docker

-We have a [Docker image](https://hub.docker.com/r/owntracks/recorder) which you can use to launch the Recorder.
+We have a multi-architecture [Docker image](https://hub.docker.com/r/owntracks/recorder) which you can use to launch the Recorder.
 The image expects a volume which you mount into it into which it will write persistent data.
-Furthermore, you pass environment variables into the container at first launch with which TLS certificates are created with subject (and subjAltNames) according to your preference.
+You pass environment variables into the container to configure it.

 This is documented [on the docker-recorder](https://github.com/owntracks/docker-recorder) repository.

-### Synology
+## Recorder on Synology

 After installing Docker on your compatible Synology DiskStation, click on _Image_ and _Add_ the Recorder image from the URL `https://hub.docker.com/r/owntracks/recorder`; you do not have to specify a username/password.
 Select `latest` when prompted to choose a tag.